-In this section, Capitol Securities Management, Inc. ("CSM", the "Firm" or "We") will discuss material changes to this disclosure since itslast annual amendment.
-The last filing of our Form ADV Part 2A, Appendix 1, (the "Wrap Fee Brochure") was on July 14, 2023.
+In this section, Capitol Securities Management, Inc. ("CSM", the "Firm" or "We") will discuss material changes to this disclosure since its last annual amendment.
+The last filing of our Form ADV Part 2A, Appendix 1, (the "Wrap Fee Program Brochure") was on March 28, 2024.

-At any time, a person may view the current Wrap Fee Brochure online at the SEC's Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov.
-Click Investment Advisor Search in the left navigation menu.
-Select the option for Investment Advisor Firm and enter 14169 (our Firm's CRD number) in the field labeled "Firm IARD/CRD Number".
-This will provide access to Form ADV Part 1, Part 2A and our Wrap Fee Brochure.
+The current Wrap Fee Program Brochure is available online through the SEC's Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov.
+To access it:

+- 1. Click Investment Advisor Search in the left navigation menu. - 2.
+Select Investment Advisor Firm and enter 14169 (our Firm's CRD number) in the "Firm IARD/CRD Number" field. - 3.
+This will provide access to Form ADV Part 1, Part 2A, and our Wrap Fee Program Brochure.

-A person may also request a copy of this Wrap Fee Brochure at any time, by contacting the Chief Compliance Officer at 804.612.9700 or by emailing us at khallberg@capitolsecurities.com.
+You may also request a copy at any time by contacting the Chief Compliance Officer at 804.612.9700 or emailing khallberg@capitolsecurities.com